Top 10 Best Rap Lyricists of All Time

 5 The Notorious B.I.G.
 (Biggie Smalls) Christopher George Latore Wallace, born May 21, 1972, better known by his stage name The Notorious B.I.G (sometimes Biggie Smalls or just simply Biggie), is an American rapper from Brooklyn, New York.
 On March 9, 1997, he was murdered in a drive by shooting in Los Angeles, California at the age of only... read more

 Are you kidding?
-He is WAY better than Tupac, a founder of rap who wowed everyone with his storytelling.
+He's far better than Tupac, a rap pioneer who wowed everyone with his storytelling.
 Enough with the Persians.
 They wouldn't be here without BIG.

 Biggie is the best rapper of all time, and Eazy-E is second.
-I mean, they're complete opposites, but with their trademark and unique styles, you just can't beat them.
+They're complete opposites, but their unique styles are unbeatable.

-As much as I love Tupac, there's no way that Tupac is a better lyricist than Biggie.
+As much as I love Tupac, there's no way Tupac is a better lyricist than Biggie.

 6 Jay-Z Shawn Corey Carter, known by his stage name JAY-Z, is an American rapper, record producer, entrepreneur and investor born on December 4, 1969 in Brooklyn, New York.
 He is best known for his albums Reasonable Doubt, The Blueprint, and The Black Album.
 He is considered to be one of the best rappers of... read more

 I thought of him as the enemy at first.
-Then I saw how Tupac was planning to end the West Coast/East Coast rivalry, and I started to listen to his lyrics.
-He seems to be a great person on the inside also!
+Then I saw how Tupac was planning to end the West Coast/East Coast rivalry and started listening to Jay-Z's lyrics.
+He seems like a great person on the inside too!
 "Song Cry" is my favorite!

 Jay's lyrics are laced with double entendres and metaphors.
-One verse can have meaning on the surface and on another layer.
-People who don't understand him can't appreciate him the same as those who do.
+One verse can have meaning on the surface and another layer underneath.
+People who don't understand him can't appreciate him as much as those who do.

-His style is unique, and words stay on point, with a different taste.
-Jay-Z can only deliver.
+His style is unique, and his words are on point.
+Jay-Z can only deliver with that distinct flavor.

 7 Rakim William Michael Griffin Jr. (born January 28, 1968), better known by his stage name Rakim Allah (or simply Rakim), is an American rapper and record producer.
 One half of golden age hip hop duo Eric B. & Rakim, he is widely regarded as one of the most influential and skilled MCs of all time... read more

-In terms of flow and revolution, Rakim is by far the greatest.
-The problem with doing a list like this is that different aspects need to be taken into consideration.
-I notice Busta Rhymes is not on any of these lists, and he is by far the most versatile rapper, able to emcee and rap convincingly across many genres, from rock to pop to house to EDM to ragga dancehall.
-His discography is impeccable, and not even 2pac comes close in that aspect.
+In terms of flow and innovation, Rakim is by far the greatest.
+The challenge with creating a list like this is that different aspects must be considered.
+I notice Busta Rhymes is not on any of these lists, and he is the most versatile rapper, convincingly emceeing and rapping across many genres, from rock to pop to house to EDM to ragga dancehall.
+His discography is impeccable, and not even 2Pac comes close in that aspect.

-LL Cool J is revolutionary in being able to go hard and then soft for the ladies.
+LL Cool J is revolutionary because he can go hard and then soft for the ladies.
 When people started dissing, he responded with Mama Said Knock You Out.
-Over 14 albums is astonishing and definitely puts him in the top 10 rappers.
-A top 10 rapper has to be revolutionary in some aspect of the game of hip hop.
-For example, 2pac was not known for his emcee prowess, so how can he be named among the top 10 greatest?
+Over 14 albums is astonishing and puts him in the top 10 rappers.
+A top 10 rapper has to be revolutionary in some aspect of hip hop.
+For example, 2Pac was not known for his emcee prowess, so how can he be named among the top 10 greatest?
 He was the greatest hip hop icon, no doubt, and a fantastic studio writer.

-KRS 1 is the greatest battle rapper, hands down.
-How many careers has he slaughtered, and with what authoritative voice does he back it up?
-Again, another top 10 rapper.
-Grandmaster Caz, Kool Moe Dee, Slick Rick, Melle Mel were revolutionary as they were the first, which should have more significance to these rappers today.
-Granted, Kendrick, Pusha T, Immortal Technique, Tech9ine, and J Cole are setting solid high standards.
+KRS-One is the greatest battle rapper, hands down.
+How many careers has he ended, and with what authoritative voice does he back it up?
+Another top 10 rapper.
+Grandmaster Caz, Kool Moe Dee, Slick Rick, and Melle Mel were revolutionary because they were the first, and this should hold more significance for today's rappers.
+Granted, Kendrick, Pusha T, Immortal Technique, Tech N9ne, and J. Cole are setting solid, high standards.

 8 Kendrick Lamar Kendrick Lamar Duckworth (born June 17, 1987) is an American rapper and songwriter.
 Raised in Compton, California, Lamar embarked on his musical career as a teenager under the stage name K-Dot, releasing a mixtape that garnered local attention and led to his signing with indie record label Top Dawg... read more